HarmonicPool/cardano-wallet-interface/how_to_add _a_wallet.md

 what to do when adding a new wallet:

 - implement WalletName  enum
-- implement WalletNames exported string array
+- add wallet string name in WalletNames exported string array

 - implement Wallet.enable
 - implement Wallet.isEnabled